gtmun/couchmun/src/lib/motions/README.md

 # Motions

-This folder contains scripts for defining motion properties (`definitions.ts`) as well as boilerplate code to handle those properties (`form_validation.ts` for form validation, `sort.ts` for motion sorting).
+This folder, in essence, contains modules for defining motions.
+These allow easier manipulation of motion properties and specifically enable the following:

+- Input validation for motions in forms
+- Sorting motions